 The questions of the commodification of languages have been approached from different perspectives, several of which enhance the understanding of the use of Corsican in commercial activity.
 In an early contribution to this discussion, the German philosopher and sociologist Simmel, writing in 1907, argues that an object is valued because of the values it possesses (2004: 57), and that ‘the same object can have the highest degree of value for one soul and the lowest for another’ (ibid.: 59).
 In Appadurai’s words (1986: 3), value is ‘not an inherent property of objects, but is a judgment made about them by subjects’.
 Appadurai extends Simmel’s discussion of value into the realm of the commodification of objects, and identifies temporal, conceptual, and cultural frameworks which are, to his mind, prerequisites for the commodification process.
 Commodification, Appadurai argues, is posited on a set of cultural assumptions and standards, and that in the modern era, the ‘commodity phase’, during which an object enjoys value, is normally temporary (ibid.: 16).

 The analysis of the commodification of language has evolved from this initial position, and – within sociolinguistics – is articulated in particular by Heller and Duchêne.
 Heller (2003: 474) asserts that in the new globalized economy, language is commodified as a measurable skill, an inalienable characteristic of group members, and a marker of authenticity.
 Whilst the ability to speak Corsican is a potential aspect of the commodification of the language on the island, this article will explore in particular the extent to which the Corsican language is a characteristic of Corsican-ness, as well as a marker of value and authenticity in the economic market on the island.
-Heller and Duchêne (2012) explore critically what the evolution of the commodification of languages, highlighting the shift to language as capital in late modernity.
+Heller and Duchêne (2012) explore critically the evolution of the commodification of languages, highlighting the shift to language as capital in late modernity.
 In particular, they identify five processes during this commodification process, of which the third, known as ‘distinction’ (ibid.: 2012) is most germane to this discussion of the Corsican drinks industry.
 Distinction is the characteristic whereby value is added to an object, which Heller and Duchêne (ibid.: 9) argue is achieved ‘by harnessing identity symbols (or “pride”) to define symbolically distinctive goods and niche markets’.
 In this discussion, we evaluate the extent to which the Corsican language is an identity symbol deployed by the manufacturers of Corsican drinks.
 This echoes the link articulated by Tan and Rubdy (2008) between language and value whereby they argue that indigenous languages are imperative in the retention of ‘cultural integrity’, and that, in an echo of Simmel’s original argumentation, in the commodification of language, covert and overt values can be assigned to languages.

 1. The Corsican drinks industry